-Outside of Eglin AFB, DSS wells are fairly evenly distributed and are generally assumed to withdraw from the same aquifer as nearby public supply utilities.
+Outside of Eglin AFB, DSS wells are fairly evenly distributed across the region and are generally assumed to withdraw from the same aquifer as nearby public supply utilities.
 As public supply utilities expand their service areas, decreases in this category are also recognized.
-For these reasons, and for the purpose of this RWSP, projected increases in demand are therefore accounted for in the public supply category.
+When evaluating water demand by source, projected increases in DSS demand are grouped together with the public supply category.